Paracetamol

 1. How is paracetamol poisoning treated?

-Treatment includes decontamination (inducing vomiting, activated charcoal), administration of the antidote N-acetylcysteine, fluid therapy, and supportive measures.
+Treatment includes decontamination (inducing Vomiting, activated charcoal), administration of the antidote N-acetylcysteine, fluid therapy, and supportive measures.
 In severe cases, blood transfusions and intensive care may be necessary.

 1. Will my pet fully recover from paracetamol poisoning?